JoshMerfeld/joshmerfeld.github.io/_pages/papers.md

 - - -

 **New approaches to estimating small area welfare in developing countries: Validation from four countries** with David Newhouse.
 Draft soon.

-**Human capital prediction in developing countries** with Chris Barrett, David Newhouse, Liz Tennant, Joanna Upton, and Michael Weber.

 **Does the timing of the school year affect child labor decisions in developing countries?** with Alex Eble.

+**Gender and hiring in SMEs: Evidence from an RCT in Bangladesh** with Asad Islam and Emily Beam.

 **Structural Transformation in a Changing Climate** with Rajeev Dehejia.

-**Gender and hiring in SMEs: Evidence from an RCT in Bangladesh** with Asad Islam and Emily Beam.

-**Does digitizing access to welfare programs improve access?
-Evidence from a randomized experiment** with Will Seitz and Shun Wang.

-**Expanding childhood vaccinations through digital outreach: Evidence from a randomized experiment** with Will Seitz and Shun Wang.